* Makefile: Update. Fixes #32 Fixes milkypostman/melpa/#2758

 Introduction

-is a GNU Emacs package for jumping to visible text using a char-based decision tree.
-See also ace-jump-mode and vim-easymotion - avy-jump
+avy-jump is a GNU Emacs package for jumping to visible text using a char-based decision tree.
+See also ace-jump-mode and vim-easymotion - avy-jump uses the same idea.

 Command overview